 And the second dam of Net Ten EOM, the Matt’s Scooter mare Grand Lady (1:52.4, $US235,000), is regarded as one of the best broodmares anywhere in the world in the past 20 years.
 She left 11 winners, including the Grand Circuit performers Glowing Report, Perfect Union (1:49, $US720,000), Urgent Action (1:49.6, $US700,000) and Get It Now (1:49.8, $US400,000).

 Injury cut short Net Ten EOM’s promising racing career after just 17 starts.
 But not before he’d broken 1:50 three times for the mile, posting a best time of 1:49.4f on a half mile track at Pocono.

 Net Ten EOM represents a new generation of the Direct Scooter siring line that’s been so successful here, through In The Pocket, Christian Cullen and Courage Under as well, of course, as Mach Three, the sire of Somebeachsomewhere.
 SBSW broke all sorts of records as a racehorse and proved just as freakish at stud in North America.
-Only in the past season or so has his influence really spread to Australia and New Zealand racetracks through the efforts of Waikiki Beach, Menin Gate and Bonnie Joan.

 Net Ten EOM also has Direct Scooter close up on his maternal line through Grand Lady.

 Net Ten EOM has left four winners from his first NZ crop — Wolf West, Calico Hill, Countess Arden and Anne Bonney.
 They are four-year-olds this season.